by Freddy Tran Nager, Founder of Atomic Tango + Creative Who’s Sat On Both Sides Of The Table; photo by Samuel Yongbo

 2. Come Prepared And Don’t Ask For Passwords

 I see this error committed by job applicants and sales reps all the time: they show up at a meeting and ask for the company’s wifi.
 That sounds trivial, but it shows a lack of preparation.
 A savvy sales rep or job applicant would have all key materials printed out or pre-loaded in their computer/tablet.
 After all, the wifi service can be terrible, or the company’s internet service can go down at the worst time.
-(As a teacher, I learned the hard way never to trust wifi in classrooms.)
+(As a professor, I learned the hard way never to trust wifi in classrooms.)

 In addition, some paranoid companies just don’t like handing out their passwords.
-If accessing the web is integral to a presentation, try to clear that in advance with the company, or give them the option of logging into their own computers to view it.
+If accessing the web is integral to your presentation, try to clear that in advance with the company, or give them the option of logging into their own computers to view it.
 My client in this case did fear getting hacked, so when JAD asked for their wifi password, I could see the doubt about this guy creep into their eyes.

 We then had to wait while JAD logged on, started his web browser, and loaded his website — a wait that could have been avoided had his materials been pre-loaded.

 3. Show Something New — And Impressive